Yusra-Zafar/python-oop/README.md

 - when a child's object is made and same method is present in both parent and child, then the one in the child will be executed --> method overriding
 - super() is a method through which we can access methods and constructor of the parent inside the child class.
 It doesn't work outside class.
 Data member's can't be accessed. *It should be the first statement in child's method.*

+## 5. POLYMORPHISM
+poly means many, morph means faces --> multiple faces

+1. Method Overriding
+   - When child and parent have a method with the same name, which one will be called?
+When a child's object is made and same method is present in both parent and child, then the one in the child will be executed.
+This way the parent's method will be overridden.
+2. Method Overloading
+   - When one method performs different function for different inputs.
+Multiple methods with same name doesn't work in Python because the recent one overwrites the ones before it. *But works in Java.*
+   - Technically, it doesn't exist in Python.
+But can be achieved by using default arguments in the method.
+3. Operator Overloading
+   - When we make an operator behave other than it's default function, it is operator overloading.